|So what exactly is Keepa?|

 |How to Understand a Keepa Chart|

 Keepa is one of the most popular product trackers for Amazon.
 Although now it has all the popular features behind a paywall, this Chrome extension still offers valuable data for free users, too, right on the product page.
 In the Keepa review that follows, we are going to take a look at the features of this extension, the prices, and how to read a Keepa chart.
 The latter seems to be a regular problem for those who start their Amazon business and try to get some info from Keepa.
 But they misunderstand what the charts mean.
 Keepa has got what it takes to be a great accessory, and with the free data available it's going to be around for a long time to come.
+Before we get started with the full review with Keepa, let's first take a look at a unique offering in the world of Amazon business tools.
+IO Scout’s platform includes the functionalities you would come to expect from other pricing tools with fewer restrictions; and now includes Live Chat Personal Amazon Business Consultant.
+IO Scout’s 24/7 expert chat feature is there to assist in the daily running of your Amazon business, and provide real-time, instant solutions to your queries.

 So what exactly is Keepa?